jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 New day, new Cucumber scenarios!
 Let's get to work.

 Oops!
 Good thing I was paying enough attention.
 Looks like I won't actually need to support multiple lights, at least not within the scope of this book.
 Goodbye, `Vec`!
 Hello, smaller scope!
+And all that was pretty straightforward!
+Plenty of refactoring opportunities, though.
+Wonder if I could eliminate `Rc` entirely with some effort.

+And now, time for some _prepared computations_!
+Wish me luck!

+I'm not sure if `PrecomputedHit` will be the right name for the struct but it seems correct after an initial review.
+We'll see how that bears out in practice.